Top 50 Best Al Pacino Movies Of All Time

 Average

-This gripping cat-and-mouse chase is an essential watch for any fan of action cinema.
+This riveting cat-and-mouse tale is an essential experience for any action or crime film enthusiast.

 9